DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-out.md

    in the customer's system.
 You can modify the style of the embedded page by writing CSS in the iframe.
    See [App.vue code example](./examples/App.vue).

-You can refer to [Using Two Sets of DCE 5.0 to Simulate OEM OUT](./dce5-dce5.md) for guidance when executing the above steps.

 ## Permission Integration (Optional)

 Customized teams can implement a custom module.
 DCE 5.0 can provide webhook registration functionality